Form of Government: Federal republic

 |Agricultural prod. index (2004-06=100)||116.51||index||2016|

 Farming is highly productive, at the forefront in applying the most up-to-date techniques such as biotechnology.
-Much of the arable land is cultivated with cereals, the main ones being maize (Iowa, Illinois, Nebraska, Minnesota and Indiana), also used to produce ethanol for motor fuel, and wheat (Kansas, North Dakota, Montana, Minnesota and South Dakota) and barley (Idaho, Montana, North Dakota).
-Other important crops are cotton (above all in Texas, but also California and Georgia), soya beans (Illinois, Iowa, Minnesota, Indiana, Nebraska and Ohio), flax, peanuts (Georgia), sunflower seeds (North Dakota), tobacco (North Carolina, Kentucky).
-For the production of sugar there are plantations of both sugar cane (Florida and Louisiana) and sugar beet (Minnesota, Idaho and North Dakota).
+Much of the arable land is cultivated with cereals, the main ones being maize (Iowa, Illinois, Nebraska, Minnesota and Indiana), also used to produce ethanol for motor fuel, wheat (Kansas, North Dakota, Montana, Minnesota, Washington), barley (Idaho, Montana, North Dakota) and sorghum (Kansas, Texas).
+Other important crops are cotton (Texas), soybean (Illinois, Iowa, Minnesota), flax, peanuts (Georgia), rapeseed (North Dakota), sunflower (North and South Dakota), tobacco (North Carolina, Kentucky).
+For the production of sugar there are plantations of both sugar cane (Florida and Louisiana) and sugar beet (Minnesota, Idaho, North Dakota and Michigan).
 The cultivation of fruit and citrus fruit is widespread (in Florida, California, Arizona and Texas); as well as that of vegetables (California); the growing of vines for wine production is increasing (California).

 The northern slopes of the Pacific are thickly wooded (Tacoma is the timber capital); Florida and the neighbouring parts of the Gulf of Mexico are renowned for pitch pine (Pinus rigida), exported from Pensacola.